 I grew up in the small town of Tustin in Southern California.
 When I was in high school the coolest job you could get was working for Disneyland in Anaheim.
 I was 18 years old when I finally started my dream job as a “sweeper.”
 I was required to wear an all-white uniform with black shoes, used a small broom sweeper in one hand and a portable trash container in the other.
 My job was to keep my assigned area in the Park as clean as possible.
 I was assigned to work in Fantasyland.
 I remember my first day on the job did not involve any time working in the Park.
 It was spent at the Disney University attending their required training for new hires.
 The Disney University taught us about the Disney way, why they do what they do, how we were to dress while “on stage” (the Disney way of saying while working in sight of the public), what we would wear, how our hair would be cut and how you would conduct yourself while in the public eye.

 I never forgot the training I received at the Disney University.
 After my first year with Disneyland, I was required to return to the Disney University for a refresher course.
 This was an annual requirement that I always looked forward to.
 After I finished college, I left Disneyland to accept a position in leadership as the Accounting Manager for a small company in Irvine, California.
 Over the years, I would be promoted into higher leadership positions and always had a desire to provide training similar to what I experienced.
 When I would budget for training, I would always dream about a “University” just like the one at Disneyland that invested their time and talents training employees like me.
-In my corporate career, prior to servant leadership, the training budget was always the first expense to be reviewed, reduced and at times completely eliminated.
+In my corporate career, prior to SL, the training budget was always the first expense to be reviewed, reduced and at times completely eliminated.
 Later in life, I would start to realize that training was actually an investment in someone else's life.
 The desire was there to invest in others but I didn’t get serious about starting a “University” type training center until I worked at Datron World Communications.

 I started working for Datron in October 1997, as the Vice President of Finance and within two years became the VP of Finance and Operations.
 The Human Resources department was part of my organization and in 2000, I started talking to our Manager of Human Resources about starting a Datron University.
 My idea was based on what I had experienced at the Disney University.
 I wanted to provide training for employees to help them with their work.
 I also wanted to include some life training, such as financial management, retirement planning and health education for our employees.
 We spent several years talking about it, did some planning and held one or two classes/courses but never really got it off the ground until I was able to purchase Datron from my employer in 2004.

-It was April 2003, when I was first exposed to servant leadership after meeting Ken Blanchard at my church.
+It was April 2003, when I was first exposed to SL after meeting Ken Blanchard at my church.
 Ken was invited to speak on leadership at what we called the “Spring Series”.
 We invited special guest speakers each month that spring to teach different subjects to those in attendance.
 I met Ken personally when he spoke on a Wednesday night.
 During his talk, he challenged me to be a servant leader.
 In fact, he told me if I really believed what I believe then being a servant leader was not an option.
-I started my own journey in servant leadership that night.
+I started my own journey in SL that night.
 By the end of the year, I had a plan on paper to create a servant leader department within Datron.
-In November of 2004, I was able to purchase Datron from my employer and started the journey of leading a company with servant leadership principles.
+In November of 2004, I was able to purchase Datron from my employer and started the journey of leading a company with SL principles.
 After buying the company, we immediately began changing the culture of the company.
 Datron was established as a company in 1971, so it already had a culture -- one that had been under the power or positional leadership model for years.
 I first changed the mission and purpose of the company with the help of Jeanne McGuire, an organizational consultant.
-She has worked with me at Datron on our servant leadership culture since 2004.
+She has worked with me at Datron on our SL culture since 2004.
 She helped the senior team develop our mission and purpose as well as our core values.
 In 2005, we started the journey of changing the culture of the company and planned to establish the Datron University.
 In late 2005, we had made some progress.
 I wasn’t comfortable yet calling servant leadership, servant leadership.
-Nor was I comfortable about sharing my faith with the leadership team, or even letting the team know why I was so dedicated to servant leadership.
-I finally decided that I had to let the leadership team know why I was doing what I was doing, and to let them know it was my faith that was driving my belief in servant leadership.
+Nor was I comfortable about sharing my faith with the leadership team, or even letting the team know why I was so dedicated to SL.
+I finally decided that I had to let the leadership team know why I was doing what I was doing, and to let them know it was my faith that was driving my belief in SL.
 I also decided to share with them that my faith was personal to me, that I had not been put in the CEO position at Datron to convert them to my faith, or require them to be religious.
 Our values, mission and purpose at Datron require us to have a heart to help people and to do it the right way.
 That requirement continues today, Datron looks for people that have a desire to serve others.

-In March 2008, I hired Tony Baron to work part-time (a minimum of ten hours per week) in our servant leadership department at Datron World Communications.
+In March 2008, I hired Tony Baron to work part-time (a minimum of ten hours per week) in our SL department at Datron World Communications.
 He continued to pastor his small church in Oceanside, which remained his primary job.
 I had met Tony several years earlier when he became one of my spiritual advisors.
 At the time he and I met, I was under the spiritual authority of Pastor Shawn Mitchell at my home church, New Venture Christian Fellowship.
 Tony became an additional spiritual advisor for me, augmenting my spiritual learning at New Venture.
 Most of Tony’s career prior to his ministry work was spent in the consulting world helping organizations with workplace violence prevention, in which he has extensive knowledge and is considered a subject matter expert.

-The Servant Leadership Institute was formed in 2008, as a for-profit corporation in the State of California.
+SLI was formed in 2008, as a for-profit corporation in the State of California.
 I was the founder of the Institute and held the President and CEO title at startup and have held the CEO position to this day.
 Funding for the Institute comes from Lori (my wife) and myself.
-We believe servant leadership is our calling and you can’t delegate your calling to others or ask others to fund it, your calling is your responsibility.
+We believe SL is our calling and you can’t delegate your calling to others or ask others to fund it, your calling is your responsibility.
 Tony Baron was President of the Institute from March 2009 to November 2012.
 His primary function as President was teaching and writing.
 I remained the CEO with overall strategic and operational responsibility for the Institute.
 Tony continued his role as Pastor with his church and also became active in leadership within the Anglican Church in North America.
 John Goehring, the CFO at Datron, was also the Institute’s CFO and Lori Barter, my wife, was the Secretary.
-At the time Tony joined us, Datron had been on its servant leadership journey for four years.
+At the time Tony joined us, Datron had been on its SL journey for four years.
 During his tenure as our President, we allowed him to focus on his gifts of teaching and writing.
 As an employee of Datron and commissioned by Lori and me, Tony wrote The Art of Servant Leadership based on hours of interviews he conducted with me documenting the Datron story and my transformation journey as the corporate leader.
-After The Art of Servant Leadership was released, we agreed to have Tony, again as a Datron employee, write a spiritual version about servant leadership called The Cross and the Towel.
+After The Art of Servant Leadership was released, we agreed to have Tony, again as a Datron employee, write a spiritual version about SL called The Cross and the Towel.

 We had our first Servant Leadership Conference in 2010, at a hotel on Harbor Island in San Diego.
 At the time, I was a member of an organization called the Chief Executive Network (CEN), a group of senior leaders in industry helping each other through the challenges of running both public and private companies.
 I really liked the approach they took to their conferences: no more than one and half days in length, focused on content and relationships and they always ended on time.
 I decided to model the SLI conference after those I had experienced at CEN.